Blog Kung Fu

 However, in reading all these blogs, I noticed some common things that turned me OFF other writers’ blogs.
 Here’s my top 10:

-10) You don’t “own” your blog
+10) You don’t ‘own’ your blog

-i) You’re a scaredy-cat.
 This is YOUR space; no one else’s.
 You don’t need to be apologetic, writing content and saying “Anyhoo this is what I think, Mmmm’kay, don’t hate me, I’m trying hard here, maybe I’m wrong, SORRY, but anyway, look, LOLcats!”
 If you’re going to blog, really OWN what you say (and create a strategy/mission statement for this via number 4 on this list) – or seriously, don’t bother.
 Oh and by the way: haters gotta hate, so whether you own your blog or not, someone’s gonna hate you and say you’re talking out your arse.
 That’s just the way of it.

-ii) You get everyone else to write your blog.
 Now I’m obviously not including crowd sourced blogs here or in fact trashing guest posts!
 Of COURSE I love guest posts, Bang2write has had some FAB guest posts in the last five years and I WANT to give the people, organisations and initiatives I like and want to get behind a platform to do this wherever possible.

 However, simply copying and pasting guest posts or press releases willy-nilly into your blog – as a writer – is generally an appalling idea.
 Sure, we’ve all done it, but nowadays, with the demand for high quality content to a huge plethora of devices growing daily?
 Your blog will not get taken seriously.

 8) You don’t act and react to your audience